embyt/enocean-mqtt/README.md

 This Python module receives messages from an EnOcean interface (e.g. via USB) and publishes selected messages to an MQTT broker.

+You may also configure it to answer to incoming EnOcean messages with outgoing responses.
+The response content is also defined using MQTT requests.

 It builds upon the [Python EnOcean](https://github.com/kipe/enocean) library.

 ## Installation ##